Treesitter

 (string?)

-Inspecting provides some useful information on the language like node names, ...
+Inspecting provides some useful information on the language like node and field names, ABI version, and whether the language came from a WASM module.

 Parameters: